Shaxpy/Manifeste_dir/README.md

 -P5.js\

 # How to Use
-Just download this Library and run the Poly_UI.html file.\
+-Just download this Library and run the Poly_UI.html file.\
-Use your mouse to make data points by dragging and the curve will try to align itself to fit itself in the best possible way!\
+-Use your mouse to make data points by dragging and the curve will try to align itself to fit itself in the best possible way!\
-Usually we try to fit the best possible line, here we can observe how line will fit itself.\
+-Usually we try to fit the best possible line, here we can observe how line will fit itself.\
-The speed of processing can be seen by varying the learning rate\
+-The speed of processing can be seen by varying the learning rate.